 - Lean Six Sigma

 - Materials Engineering

 - Product Design

 More continuing education courses for students, professionals and engineers are being added all the time.
 Come back to check out new online and in-person offerings.

 Watson Continuing Education provides professional development and outreach services to the engineering community and technology-intensive industry.
 Programs sponsored by the Office of Engineering Professional Development also support technology transfer and share the school's intellectual expertise with the global community.
-As part of the office's mission to support lifelong professional development, regular seminars, symposia, short courses, workshops, conferences and other programs are offered to the engineering community.
+As part of the office's mission to support lifelong professional development, there are regular seminars, symposia, short courses, workshops, conferences and other programs offered to the engineering community.
 These programs address emerging engineering issues vital to innovation and global competitiveness.

 Watson Continuing Education also works directly with industry to design educational programs meeting very specific needs.
 Programs are made available through traditional classes and also through distance learning methodologies.